cbrown5/cbrown5.github.io/_posts/2017-11-25-chasing-underwater-forests.md

 There are signs of hope.
 The talk of Hobart that week had been the sighting of a southern right whale just a hundred metres from shore in the Derwent estuary.
 Right whales were almost driven to extinction by whale hunting, but now they are protected they are making a [slow recovery](http://onlinelibrary.wiley.com/doi/10.1111/faf.12241/full).

 ![](/images/southern-right-whale.jpg)

+*A snorkeller watches a southern right whale that visited the Derwent estuary.*

 Controversy surrounded this particular whale, which made the front page of the local news paper.
 Many onlookers reported it seemed distressed as it was mobbed by swimmers, boats and jetskis.